chipsalliance/firrtl-spec/spec.md

 Each optional group declaration must include a string that sets the lowering convention for that group.
 The FIRRTL ABI specification defines supported lowering convention.
 One such strategy is `"bind"`{.firrtl} which lowers to modules and instances which are instantiated using the SystemVerilog `bind`{.verilog} feature.

 The `group`{.firrtl} keyword defines optional functionality inside a module.
 An optional group may only be defined inside a module.
 An optional group must reference a group declared in the current circuit.
-Declarations of identifiers and references to existing identifiers following the same lexical scoping rules as FIRRTL conditional statements (see: [@sec:scoping])---identifiers declared in the group definition may not be used outside the group while groups may refer to identifiers declared outside the group.
-__The statements in a group are restricted in what identifiers they are allowed to drive.__
-A statement in a group may drive no sinks declared outside the group _with one exception_: a statement in a group may drive reference types declared outside the group if the reference types are associated with the group in which the statement is declared (see: [@sec:reference-types]).
+Declarations of identifiers and references to existing identifiers following the same lexical scoping rules as FIRRTL conditional statements (see: [@sec:conditional-scopes])---identifiers declared in the group definition may not be used outside the group while groups may refer to identifiers declared outside the group.  __The statements in a group are restricted in what identifiers they are allowed to drive.__ A statement in a group may drive no sinks declared outside the group _with one exception_: a statement in a group may drive reference types declared outside the group if the reference types are associated with the group in which the statement is declared (see: [@sec:reference-types]).

 The circuit below contains one optional group declaration, `Bar`.
 Module `Foo` contains a group definition that creates a node computed from a port defined in the scope of `Foo`.